microsoft/nni/docs/source/TrainingService/RemoteMachineMode.rst

 Install and run NNI on one of those three machines or another machine, which has network access to them.

-(one example of configuration of this training service)

 Use ``examples/trials/mnist-pytorch`` as the example.
 Below is content of ``examples/trials/mnist-pytorch/config_remote.yml``\ :